AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 2nd target: Specifies the target direction/position the camera should look at.

-3rd up: specifies a vector pointing in the positive y direction used to create the right vector.
+3rd up: specifies a vector pointing in the positive y direction in world space used to create the right vector.
 This is usually set at (0.0, 1.0, 0.0).

 This is all preformed within the camera header file.

-Why we add the position and front values for the y coordinate so however we move, the camera keeps looking at the target direction.
+First we set the camera position to the previously defined `cameraPos`.
+The direction is the current position or (target/view) is the current position + the direction vector (`cameraFront` which is our )

 When the camera object is created, it has predefined values that are used for the lookat function.
 This is stored within a function called GetViewMatrix within the camera header file.